-“Why do so many churches use a plurality of ‘cups’ in administering the Lord’s supper, when the Scriptures appear to authorize just one, ‘a cup’?”
+Why do so many churches use a plurality of “cups” in administering the Lord’s supper, when the Scriptures appear to authorize just one — “a cup”?

-There are some Christians who firmly believe that the use of more than one container, in the observing of the communion supper, is a violation of divine law.
+There are some Christians who firmly believe that using more than one container in observing of the communion supper is a violation of divine law.

-(1) There is a common figure of speech in the Bible called metonymy.
+There is a common figure of speech in the Bible called metonymy.
 The term means “a change in name.”
 This figure is employed when one thing stands for another.

 In another well-known passage, Jesus affirmed that God “so loved the world” that he gave his Son for it (Jn.
 3:16).
-It is not this “world,” material globe, that is in view; rather, the people of the earth are the object of divine love.
+It is not the material globe that is in view.
+It’s the people of the earth are the object of divine love.